Sword-Code/PythonDA/README.md

 # PythonDA

 This is a Python Data Assimilation tool.
 It contains classes for DA experiments, twin experiments, DA filters and metrics.

+## Installation:

+PythonDA requires the following Python modules:
+- `numpy`
+- `scipy`

+The following modules are highly reccommended but not mandatory (they are used by `table()` and `plot()` methods to present results):
+- `tabulate`
+- `matplotlib`

 ## Usage: